 - Expansionary fiscal policy.
 The government adopts this policy to stimulate economic growth and to get out of recession.
 The options are to increase government spending and lower taxes.

-- Contractionary fiscal policy.
-The aim of this policy is to reduce high inflationary pressures and avoid an overheated economy.
+- Contractionary fiscal policy aims to reduce high inflationary pressures and avoid an overheated economy.
 To do this, the government reduces spending and raises taxes.

 Take expansionary as an example.
 When the government increases spending, the demand for goods and services increases.
 This will stimulate businesses to increase production.
 The same effect also applies when the government reduces the tax rate.